onsi/ginkgo/docs/index.md

 There are a set of [completions](https://github.com/onsi/ginkgo-sublime-completions) available for [Sublime Text](https://www.sublimetext.com/) (just use [Package Control](https://sublime.wbond.net/) to install `Ginkgo Completions`) and for [VS Code](https://code.visualstudio.com/) (use the extensions installer and install vscode-ginkgo).
 There is also a VS Code extension to run specs from VSCode called [Ginkgo Test Explorer](https://github.com/joselitofilho/ginkgoTestExplorer).

 IDE authors can set the `GINKGO_EDITOR_INTEGRATION` environment variable to any non-empty value to enable coverage to be displayed for focused specs.
 By default, Ginkgo will fail with a non-zero exit code if specs are focused to ensure they do not pass in CI.

+#### Working directory

+Ginkgo calls os.Getwd() to get the current directory for display in several reporters. os.Getwd() calls os.Getenv("PWD"), which can change from run to run if you are using a test suite runner like e.g. Buildkite.
+Because test caching relies on environment variables being the same from run to run, this facile change can break test caching.

+Set the `GINKGO_PRESERVE_CACHE` environment variable to `true` in order to skip the `os.Getwd()` call.
+This may affect the reporter output.

 ### The ginkgolinter
 The [ginkgolinter](https://github.com/nunnatsa/ginkgolinter) enforces several patterns of using ginkgo and gomega.
 It can run as an independent executable or as part of the [golangci-lint](https://golangci-lint.run/) linter.
 See the ginkgolinter [READMY](https://github.com/nunnatsa/ginkgolinter#readme) for more details.